F. Scott Fitzgerald's Books, Life and Legacy

 As Fitzgerald's literary success rose, so too did his and Zelda's wild behavior.
 They drank to excess.
 Their booze-oriented social life had them taking public naps and engaging in bitter feuds behind closed doors.
 As much as Fitzgerald wrote on the dangers of Jazz Age indulgence, the couple themselves were the epitome of the time.

 In 1923, Fitzgerald turned his eye to the theatre.
 After the adaptation of his short story "The Vegetable" into a play, he and his wife moved closer to Broadway to pursue a theatre career.
-However, the venture was ultimately a disaster which left the Fitzgeralds in debt.
+However, the The Vegetable was ultimately a short-lived disaster which left the Fitzgeralds in debt.
 In order to steady his financials, Fitzgerald once again returned to writing short stories—though he despised every single one, labelling them as "trash."

 Related: 13 Famous Memoirs Everyone Should Read Once